embedeep/Free-TPU/README.md

 [MobileNet_YOLOV3](model/MobileNet_YOLOV3)|[BIN](bins/MobileNet_YOLOV3)
 [ICNet](model/ICNet)|[BIN](models/ICNet)

-For comparison, you can refer to the HLS implementation of [lenet-5](https://github.com/changwoolee/lenet5_hls), which using almost all resource of zynq-7020 FPGA, and only x3.63 faster than cpu (ARM Cortex A7x1 800MHZ)
+For comparison, you can refer to the [HLS implementation of lenet-5](https://github.com/changwoolee/lenet5_hls), which run at 100MHZ, use almost all resource of zynq-7020 FPGA, and only x3.63 faster than cpu (800MHZ ARM A7x1 within Zynq)

 ### FPGA bit
 FPGA device|Download